-117 Cal Broadband Opening Comments on the OIR at 14.
+117141 Cal Broadband Opening Comments on the OIR at 14.

-There are two sets of interconnected VoIP service providers subject to migration.
-The first set consists of interconnected VoIP service providers already registered through the prior Section 285 registration process, as listed in Appendix D. The second set consists of interconnected VoIP service providers granted operating authority between August 2022 and the present, as listed in Appendix E. Each migration group is discussed more fully below.
+There are two sets of Existing and currently operating interconnected VoIP service providers subject to migrationare considered in three sets.
+The first set consists of interconnected VoIP service providers already registered through the prior Section 285 registration process designated as utility type DVS, as listed in Appendix D. The second set consists of interconnected VoIP service providers granted operating authority between August 2022 and the present designated as utility type IER, as listed in Appendix E. The third set consists of interconnected VoIP service providers designated as utility type designation.
+Each migration group is discussed more fully below.